 Cancer that has started in one place can spread to and invade other parts of the body.
 This spread is called metastasis.
-If a tumor spreads to the bone, it is called bone metastasis.
+If a tumor spreads to the bone, it's called bone metastasis.

 Cancer cells that have spread to the bone can damage the bone and cause symptoms.
-Different treatments are available to control the symptoms and the spread of bone metastases.
-To better understand what happens in metastasis, it helps to understand the anatomy of the bones.
+Different treatments can be used to control the symptoms and the spread of bone metastases.
+To better understand what happens in metastasis, it helps to understand more about the bones.

-Bone is a type of connective tissue made up mostly of minerals, such as calcium and phosphate, and a type of protein called collagen.
+Bone is a type of connective tissue made up mostly of minerals, like calcium, and a type of protein called collagen.
 The outer layer of bone is called the cortex.
 The spongy center of bone is called bone marrow.

-Bone is alive and always repairing and renewing itself through a process called remodeling.
-Two kinds of cells help with this process:
+Bone is alive and always repairing and renewing itself in a process called remodeling.
+Two kinds of cells help with this:

 Here are some of the things bones do:

-Bones store and release minerals, such as calcium that the body needs to work properly.
+- Bones store and release minerals, like calcium, that the body needs to work properly.